influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.8/administration/migrate-to-high-availability.md

 ---
-title: Migrating to a Chronograf HA configuration
+title: Migrate to a Chronograf HA configuration
 description: Migrate a Chronograf single instance configuration using BoltDB to a Chronograf high-availability (HA) cluster configuration using etcd.
 menu:
   chronograf_1_8: